|Elliott Sound Products||Linear Power Supply Design|

 PF (Power Factor) = Actual Power / Apparent Power = 62 / 83 = 0.75

 There are many losses, with most being caused by the diode voltage drop and winding resistance of the transformer.
 Even the capacitors ESR (equivalent series resistance) adds a small loss, as does external wiring.
-There is an additional loss as well - the transformer core's "iron loss" - being a combination of the current needed to maintain the transformer's flux level, plus eddy current losses which heat the core itself.
-Iron loss is most significant at no load.
+There is an additional loss as well - the transformer core's 'iron loss' - being a combination of the current needed to maintain the transformer's flux level, plus eddy current losses which heat the core itself.
+Iron loss is most significant at no load and decreases with increasing load.

 Even though the transformer is overloaded, provided the overload is short-term no damage will be caused.
 Transformers are typically rated for average power (VA), and can sustain large overloads as long as the average long-term rating is not exceeded.